tomblanchard312/csvLinter/readme.md

-# csvSQLLinter
+# csvLinter

-The `csvSQLLinter` is a .NET Core Web API project designed to validate CSV files against a specified schema.
+The `csvLinter` is a .NET Core Web API project designed to validate CSV files against a specified schema.
 This tool ensures that CSV files conform to expected formats and data types.
 You can add your own datatypes as needed, this is just a simple example.

 ## Features